-By David Friedman, VP, Orange County Tech Coast Angels
+By David Friedman, President, Orange County Tech Coast Angels

 At the Meet the Angels event in Irvine, CA last month I had the privilege to talk with many of the 170 would-be entrepreneurs in attendance.
 I hosted about 25 of them in a separate breakout session to answer specific questions they had regarding the angel investment process and other activities surrounding building a start-up.